dagsdags212/bioflow/docs/workflows/variant_calling.md

 ## Overview

 The `variant_calling.mk` workflow contains rules for identifying variants from mapped reads based on a reference genome.
+Its entry point is the `bf-vc` command.

 :::{hint} Environment Setup
 :class: dropdown